sisl/AutomotiveDrivingModels.jl/docs/src/states.md

 ## Entity state

-Entities are represented by the `Entity` data type provided by `Records.jl`.
+Entities are represented by the `Entity` data type provided by `Records.jl` (https://github.com/sisl/Records.jl/blob/master/src/entities.jl).
 The `Entity` data type has three fields: a state, a definition and an id.

 The state of an entity usually describes physical quantity such as position and velocity.